José Félix Aldao: Second civil war

 In 1839 a new civil war began, but it did not affect Mendoza until Juan Lavalle invaded from La Rioja after his defeat in the Battle of Quebracho Herrado.
 In response to a short lived revolution, he had himself elected Governor of the Province of Mendoza in early 1841 and invaded La Rioja with 2,700 men.
 Lavalle evaded him, but Colonel José María Flores, Aldao's second in command, defeated Mariano Acha in northern La Rioja.
-Aldao defeated La Rioja Governor Tomás Brizuela, who was killed.
+Aldao defeated La Rioja Governor Tomás Brizuela, who was killed by one of his own officers.
 Lamadrid attacked southward, sending a vanguard of 600 men under Mariano Acha, who took the city of San Juan.

 Aldao quickly joined Nazario Benavídez and returned to San Juan, but Acha was waiting on the edge of the desert and totally defeated him in the Battle of Angaco, the bloodiest battle of the civil wars.
 Aldao returned to Mendoza while Benavídez recovered San Juan in the Battle of La Chacarilla.
 Acha was taken prisoner and sent to Aldao, who avenged his defeat: he had him shot and his head cut off, placing it on top of a pole for all to see.
 A few weeks later, Lamadrid took Mendoza, but an army led by Ángel Pacheco, in which Aldao participated only as head of a party of cavalry, defeated him in the Battle of Rodeo del Medio.
 The persecution that followed the battle, led by Aldao, caused hundreds of deaths among the defeated.
 This ended the civil war.